 If this sounds confusing, you have a lot of company.
 So how does someone go about finding replacement parts to maintain their DS switchgear?
 If you are fortunate enough to have the original product literature (see below) it will help to some degree.
 However, because much of it is no longer manufactured (new) you will more than likely find yourself relying on a reputable used electrical equipment dealer like NPE.
 If you know the SO number, GO number and production dates it will help narrow the focus, but even within product lines things like bus size and length will change depending on the configuration and rating of the switchgear.

 The fastest and most reliable way to get the right part, at the right price, at the right time will be with photos and measurements using the NPE "On the Go" with your smartphone.
 NPE "On the Go" is very easy to use, just open it up and navigate to Switchgear/Switchgear Parts, answer the product driven questions and attach photos that you’ve taken with your mobile device.
 This RFQ will be sent to the NPE technical staff where it will receive TOP PRIORITY!
-Of course, you can still contact us by phone or email with your requests and questions.
+Of course, you can still contact us with your requests and questions.

 NPE "On the Go"